brechtm/rinohtype/doc/advanced.rst

 Style Sheets
 ~~~~~~~~~~~~

-RinohType's style sheets are heavily inspired by CSS_, but add some
+Rinohtype's style sheets are heavily inspired by CSS_, but add some
 functionality that CSS lacks.
-Similar to CSS, RinohType makes use of so-called
+Similar to CSS, rinohtype makes use of so-called
-selectors* to select document elements (flowables or inline elements) to style.
+*selectors* to select document elements (flowables or inline elements) to
+style.

 Unlike CSS however, these selectors are not directly specified in a style
 sheet.
 Instead, all selectors are collected in a *matcher* where they are